Adaptation of olfactory receptor abundances for efficient coding: Receptor diversity grows with OSN population size

 In our model, receptor noise is reduced by averaging over the responses from many sensory neurons.
 As the number of neurons increases, $K_\text{tot} \to \infty$, the signal-to-noise ratio (SNR) becomes very large (see eq.~\eqref{eq:linearResponse}).
-When this happens, the optimization with respect to receptor numbers $K_a$ can be solved analytically (see Supplementary Information), and we find that the optimal receptor distribution is given by
+When this happens, the optimization with respect to OSN numbers $K_a$ can be solved analytically (see Appendix~\ref{app:derivations}), and we find that the optimal receptor distribution is given by

-where $A$ is the inverse of the overlap matrix defined in eq.~\eqref{eq:overlapMatDef}, $A = Q^{-1}$, and $\bar A = \sum A_{aa} / M$ is the average diagonal element of this matrix.
-In other words, the receptor distribution is essentially uniform, with each receptor type being expressed in a roughly equal fraction of the total population of sensory neurons, with small differences related to the diagonal elements of the inverse overlap matrix $A$ (see Figure~\ref{fig:variation_with_Ktot_and_logic}a).
-It turns out also that the information maximum in this regime is very shallow.
-This is because only a change in receptor numbers of order $K_\text{tot}/M$ can have a significant effect on the noise level for the activity of each glomerulus.
-Put another way, when the receptor numbers $K_a$ are very large, the responses are effectively noiseless, and the number of receptors of each type has little effect on the reliability of the responses.
-The approximation in eq.~\eqref{eq:optimumHighSNR} holds as long as the receptor abundances $K_a$ are much larger than the elements of the inverse overlap matrix $A$, and breaks down otherwise (see the points on the right in Figure~\ref{fig:variation_with_Ktot_and_logic}f).
+where $A$ is the inverse of the overlap matrix $Q$ from eq.~\eqref{eq:overlapMatDef}, $A = Q^{-1}$, $\sigma_a^2$ are the receptor noise variances (eq.~\eqref{eq:KMatrixDef}), and $\overline {\sigma^2 A} = \sum \sigma_a^2 A^{}_{aa} / M$ is a constant enforcing the constraint $\sum K_a = K_\text{tot}$.
+When $K_\text{tot}$ is sufficiently large, the constant first term dominates, meaning that the receptor distribution is essentially uniform, with each receptor type being expressed in a roughly equal fraction of the total population of sensory neurons.
+In this limit the receptor distribution is as even and as diverse as possible given the genetically encoded receptor types.
+The small differences in abundance are related to the diagonal elements of the inverse overlap matrix $A$, modulated by the noise variances $\sigma_a^2$ (Figure~\ref{fig:variation_with_Ktot_and_logic}a).
+The information maximum in this regime is shallow because only a change in OSN numbers of order $K_\text{tot}/M$ can have a significant effect on the noise level for the activity of each glomerulus.
+Put another way, when the OSN numbers $K_a$ are very large, the glomerular responses are effectively noiseless, and the number of receptors of each type has little effect on the reliability of the responses.
+This scenario applies as long as the OSN abundances $K_a$ are much larger than the elements of the inverse overlap matrix $A$.